-- Level 1: Valuation inputs consist of quoted prices in an active market for identical assets or liabilities (observable quoted prices).
-Assets and liabilities valued using Level 1 inputs include exchange-traded equity securities, listed derivatives which are actively traded such as commodity futures, interest rate futures and certain actively-traded debt securities.
+Valuation inputs consist of quoted prices in an active market for identical assets or liabilities (observable quoted prices).
+Assets and liabilities valued using Level 1 inputs include exchange-traded equity securities, listed derivatives which are actively traded such as commodity futures, interest rate futures and certain actively traded debt securities.

-- Level 3: Valuation inputs are based on the Company’s assumptions of relevant market data (unobservable input).
-The impairments of certain equity-method investments were calculated using Level 3 inputs.
+Valuation inputs are based on the Company’s assumptions of relevant market data (unobservable input).

 Whenever quoted prices involve bid-ask spreads, the Company ordinarily determines fair values based on mid-market quotes.
 However, for the purpose of determining the fair value of cash-settled call options serving as hedges of the Company’s management incentive plan (MIP), bid prices are used.